Boren Scholarship Basics

 Summer-only programs must be eight (8) weeks or more and are limited to science, technology, engineering and mathematics (STEM) students.
 To learn more about this special STEM initiative, click here.

 The program focuses on geographic areas, languages, and fields of study deemed critical to U.S. national security.
 It draws on a broad definition of national security, recognizing that the scope of national security has expanded to include not only the traditional concerns of protecting and promoting American well-being, but also the challenges of global society, including: sustainable development, environmental degradation, global disease and hunger, population growth and migration, and economic competitiveness.
-All applicants must demonstrate how their study programs and future goals are connected to this broad understanding of national security.
 For more information about this broad definition of national security, click here.

 Boren Scholarships are awarded with preference for countries, languages, and fields of study critical to U.S. national security.
 Preference is also given to students who will study abroad for longer periods of time, and who are highly motivated by the opportunity to work in the federal government.